This article is a part of the "Software Support" documentation.

 Sound through the computer

-Normally you can get MIDI sound through your computer system by selecting a MIDI device in the computer as shown at the image below.
+Select a MIDI device in the computer as shown at the image.

 Configure in Windows Start > Settings > Control Panel > Sounds and Multimedia > Audio